snonux/foo.zone/gemfeed/2024-12-03-f3s-kubernetes-with-freebsd-part-2.md

 ### Ethernet

 Works.
 Nothing eventful, really.
-It's a cheap Realtek chip, but it will do what it is supposed to do (I hope).
+It's a cheap Realtek chip, but it will do what it is supposed to do.

 ```sh
 paul@f0:~ % ifconfig re0